13 hospitalized after explosion at Ohio factory: firefighters

-OAKWOOD VILLAGE, Ohio (WJW) — Authorities are on the scene of an explosion at an Oakwood Village, Ohio metal manufacturing factory where more than a dozen people were injured Monday afternoon.
+OAKWOOD VILLAGE, Ohio (WJW) — Investigators are now looking to determine what caused an explosion at an Oakwood Village, Ohio metal manufacturing plant that injured more than a dozen people Monday afternoon.

 Witnesses reported hearing a big “boom” shortly after 2 p.m.
 Crews from multiple cities were then sent to the Alexander Road address where I. Schumann & Co., which produces copper alloys, is located.